draperlaboratory/VaderModularFuzzer/README.md

 VMF depends on several open source projects, but uses a "batteries-included" philosophy to dependencies where practical.

+VMF can also be run on Windows 10, however the "batteries-included" philosophy is not applied to one major dependancy (FridaRE).
+This results in a few system configuration and package requirements for building this necessary dependancy.
+See [Building VMF Windows](#building-vmf-windows)

 The sources of particular versions of these dependencies live inside of the VMF tree.
 For more information about VMF's included package, and other required dependencies, see [External Projects](docs/external_projects.md)